nitzan-shaked/hammerspoon-config/README.md

-# My Personal Hammerspoon Config
+# Fenstr

-This is my personal Hammerspoon setup, placed here with the hopes that you find it (or parts of it — everybody's flow is different) useful.
+This is my personal "Window Manager", based on Hammerspoon.

-## What's here
+## Features

-### Moving and resizing windows
+### Win-Mouse, Win-Kbd

 I dislike clicking and try to minimize clicks in common actions.
 To that end, I: